Defining the shape of what we need to know and why.

 A few more fields are needed before the three scenarios can be distinguished cleanly.

 This field came from a specific incident.
-The studio's agent operating manual records, in its 2026-04-11 changelog, a violation where one agent directed another to read directly from a database layer it shouldn't have touched.
+The studio's agent operating manual records a violation where one agent directed another to read directly from a database layer it shouldn't have touched.
 The fact of the violation could be reconstructed afterwards from session logs.
 But the chain of authority — who told whom they could do what, and on what basis — could not.
 A flat actor field would not have helped.
 A delegation chain would have.

-You need a spec reference — the planning document, ADR, or specification the build was meant to satisfy — and a diff against spec with severity typed as a closed enum (none, cosmetic, material, breaking).
+The spec being built against.
+A spec reference — the planning document, ADR, or specification the build was meant to satisfy — and a diff against spec with severity typed as a closed enum (none, cosmetic, material, breaking).
 Without this, divergence is invisible.
-With it, divergence becomes queryable: "show me all builds where the diff was material and the human didn't acknowledge it."
+With it, divergence becomes queryable: "show me all builds where the diff was material and the principal didn't acknowledge it."

 Every field in the receipt has an origin — one of reasoned, evidenced, regulatory, or operational.
 The origin is itself a typed value, part of the schema definition.